pr4xx/tenancy-problem-demo/README.md

 You can get intended behaviour by running `php artisan reset-queue-timestamp`.
 This will simply delete the timestamp and the queue worker will compare `null` with `null`.

+Also: this problem only appears when the queue worker runs jobs which have been dispatched within a tenant context.
+Because then, when the job runs, it will switch to the tenant context but not back.

 # The configuration

 Main problem is probably adding the `cache` connection to `prefixed_connections` in the tenancy config.